postsharp/Metalama.Documentation/content/patterns/caching/getting-started.md

 In this example, we demonstrate how to add logging to a self-hosted .NET Core application.
 This application consists of two services, the primary service called `MainService` and a hypothetical `CloudCalculator`, which performs complex and slow computations.

-`Program.Main` calls the <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*> extension method.
+`Program.Main` calls the <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddMetalamaCaching*> extension method.
 This action makes <xref:Metalama.Patterns.Caching.ICachingService> available to `CloudCalculator`, which can use the <xref:Metalama.Patterns.Caching.Aspects.CacheAttribute?text=[Cache]> aspect.
 Note how the <xref:Metalama.Patterns.Caching.ICachingService> interface is automatically pulled into the `CloudCalculator` class.

 Finally, `MainService` calls `CloudCalculator` as usual.
 It calls the `CloudCalculator.Add` three times with the same parameters and displays the actual number of operations performed at the end.